clairew3/cwaforecast1/doc/Setup.md

 ------------------------------------------------------------

-You need a CWA authorization key to run this pure frotend web app.
+You need a CWA authorization key to run this pure frontend web app.

 ## How to get a CWA authorization key?